CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 ### RFX Speed

-Character with higher RFX are quicker to plan and act in combat.
+Characters with higher RFX are quicker to plan and act in combat.
 While lower RFX characters are deciding what to do, high RFX characters are already in motion.
-For each positive/negative level in the **RFX**, the character gains/loses movement speed.
+For each positive/negative level in the RFX, the character gains/loses movement speed.

-RFX Bonus movement speed can be used to resolve circumstances when it is unclear which opponent moved first or closed some distance.
+RFX speed can be used to resolve circumstances when it is unclear which opponent moved first or closed some distance.
 RFX Bonus speed is used first on a characters turn, with lower RFX character considered to have not moved/acted yet.

 #### Example 1